StormHub/stormhub/site/content/blog/2025-04-16-SemanticKernel-MCP-Prompts.md

     // template.RenderAsync(...)
     ```

-2.  **Expose prompts as McpServerPrompt :**
+2.  **Expose prompts as McpServerPrompt**
     McpServerPrompt is the abstract base class that represents an MCP prompt we can implement.

     ```csharp
     internal sealed class TemplateServerPrompt : McpServerPrompt
     {